 Speed means low cost and low-power operation

 The speed of cryptographic code is important for maximizing throughput and for minimizing latencies in protocols that use the code.
 This can be relevant for meeting timing constraints or to obtain a good user experience.
-However, having faster code - i.e., code that performs the same work in fewer processor cycles - can allow you to select slower microcontrollers and thereby reduce the BOM costs of your hardware.
+However, having faster code – i.e., code that performs the same work in fewer processor cycles – could also allow you to select slower microcontrollers and thereby reduce the BOM costs of your hardware.
 Moreover, as CMOS circuits mainly consume power when switching states, using fewer processor cycles means fewer state switches and therefore less power drain, which is particularly relevant for battery-powered devices.

 We have developed, analyzed and optimized the cryptographic code of ocrypto since 2013.
 During that time, we have introduced several unique algorithmic innovations, in order to achieve state-of-the-art performance while ensuring constant-time code execution: